Daniel Ritzenthaler

 A good objective should be agnostic to a solution.
 It should give a strong feedback loop without dictating a path.
 It can absorb more variation of planning and better adapt to new information.

-Even though we can’t start with a solution, we still need to be fast.
-Work on making progress — the change will take care of itself.
+Even though we can’t start with a solution, we need to be fast.
+Work on making progress — the big-bang change will reveal itself.

 We can’t wait to research a solution that guarantees our desired change.
-We also can’t wait to validate a “known” solution.
-That doesn’t mean we should take a leap of faith on a loosely studied solution.
+We can’t wait to validate a “known” solution.
+That doesn’t mean we should take a commit on a loosely studied solution.

 Instead we can immediately get to work in ways that make progress.
-It doesn’t have to cause a big change, just make a little progress.
+It doesn’t have to cause a big change.
 We can make it small.
 We can measure a response.
 We can amplify if it works.
 We can dampen if it doesn’t work.
 We can make bigger bets as we get more feedback.

-We many not see a beneficial change for some time, but if we’re seeing the right kind of progress we can assume we’re on the right track.
+We may not see a beneficial change for a while, but if we’re seeing the right progress we can assume we’re on the right path.
 We can explore.
 We can experiment.
 We can learn.

 We don’t need a holistic solution to start.
-We just need to know what kind of progress to make and signs of success.
+We need to know what progress to make and signs of success.

 Don’t talk about problems (or solutions).
 Instead, talk about progress.
 Only then can we be precise without dictating implementation details.